I heard getting a Visa is hard, what should I do?

 When is the best time to go?

 The best time of year to go in is Spring or Autumn.
 Summer can be really hot in Turkmenistan, getting well into the 40’s (Deg.
-Celsius) and can go for weeks with.
+Celsius) and can go for weeks without even a single cloud in the sky.
+Winter can also get quite cold, especially in the dessert, with snow falling and temperatures dropping well below 0.